artur-s/FsWorkshop/Basics.md

            | "a" -> 1
            | "b" -> 2
          ```
-       - `match`..`with` is an expression; thus, all branches mush evaluate to the same type
+       - `match`..`with` is an expression; thus, all branches must evaluate to the same type
          ```fsharp
          let x y =
            match y with